picows/picows/README.md

 ### Pico is Straightforward

 Pico does not have a backend.
 The menu is generated based on the folder structure of the content files.
-Most webmasters, communications personnel, administrative professionals and others already familiar with desktop file operations and text editing, easing their adoption of Pico.
+Most webmasters, communications personnel, administrative professionals and others are already familiar with: desktop file operations and text editing - easing their adoption of Pico.

 The routine work of maintaining Pico's content involve the familiar operations:

 - Adding and editing text files.
-- Moving files between folders
+- Moving files between folders.
-- Adding images, documents (and other assets) to a folder
+- Adding images, documents (and other assets) to a folder.

 ## GitHub Housekeeping